Computational thinking for digital technologies: Progress outcomes, exemplars, and snapshots

-The annotation highlights how the student draws on their digital technological knowledge and skills in order to respond to the task.
+- annotation – highlights how the student draws on their digital technological knowledge and skills in order to respond to the task

-The student response comprise work samples and/or transcripts of the interactions between the student and the teacher or between the student and their peers.
+- the student's response – comprise work samples and/or transcripts of the interactions between the student and the teacher or between the student and their peers.

 The exemplars also highlight links to the key competencies and literacy and numeracy.

-The purpose of the snapshots is to illustrate the sophistication of a student's conceptual understanding through insights into their thinking.
+Snapshots provide insight into a student's thinking and illustrate their conceptual understanding.
 Each snapshot comprises a brief description of the learning task and a few insights into what the student knows and can do as they work on the task.

-The snapshots are not assessment tasks and they don't fully describe students' responses to the kind of specialist, complex learning tasks that should form a typical digital technologies learning programme in years 11–13.
+The snapshots are neither assessment tasks and nor a full description of students' responses to the kind of specialist, complex learning tasks that should form a typical digital technologies learning programme in years 11–13.

 Find out more